Some historical dates

 In 1696: René Lepage, with Gabriel Thibierge, acquires the seigniory of L'Anse-aux-Coques (Ste-Luce), which will be called seigneury Lepage-Thibierge.
 Gabriel Thibierge is the husband of Marie-Madeleine Lepage, the daughter of Louis Lepage and Sébastienne Loignon.

-In 1698: The ancestor Antoine Pagé-Lepage says St-Antoine marries Madeleine Colin in Longueuil.
-They will have 16 kids.
+In 1698: The ancestor Antoine Pagé-Lepage dit St-Antoine marries Madeleine Colin in Longueuil.
+They will have 16 children.

 - Next >>